Guest post, by Chichi Ogwe

 About the author...

 "Chichi is a freelance copywriter and blogger from London.
-She is a massive beauty and fashion lover, and a free spirit at heart who has a massive desire to travel."
+She is a massive beauty and fashion lover, and a free spirit at heart who has a huge desire to travel."